niwo/showcase/README.md

 ## Fill in data ##

-copy all data example files to the personal folder and âdapt them to your needs  `cp -r data/example data/personal`
+copy all data example files to the personal folder and adapt them to your needs  `cp -r data/example data/personal`

 ### Pictures ###
 Add your personal picture under __public/pictures/personal/__ and projects pictures under __public/pictures/projects/__